-Each non-employee director receives an annual retainer, and chairpersons of our board committees and the lead independent director receives additional annual retainers.
+Each non-employee director receives an annual retainer, and chairpersons of our board committees and the lead independent director receive additional annual retainers.
 The annual retainers are payable after each annual meeting of our stockholders.
 Director compensation may be adjusted by the Compensation Committee based on an evaluation of director compensation at peer companies.
 In February 2021, the Compensation Committee approved an increase in the annual cash retainer from \$40,000 to \$50,000 per year, beginning with the retainer earned at the 2021 annual meeting.
-Additionally, the chairs of the Audit Committee, the Compensation Committee and the Corporate Governance Committee and the lead independent director receive additional annual retainers.
-In February 2021, the Compensation Committee approved an increase in the annual cash retainer of the Audit Committee Chair from \$15,000 to \$20,000, increases in the annual cash retainers of each of the Compensation Committee Chair and Corporate Governance Committee Chair from \$10,000 to \$17,500, and an increase in the lead independent director annual cash retainer from \$17,500 to \$25,000.
+Additionally, the chairs of the Audit Committee, the Compensation Committee and the ESG Committee and the lead independent director receive additional annual retainers.
+In February 2021, the Compensation Committee approved an increase in the annual cash retainer of the Audit Committee Chair from \$15,000 to \$20,000, increases in the annual cash retainers of each of the Compensation Committee Chair and ESG Committee Chair from \$10,000 to \$17,500, and an increase in the lead independent director annual cash retainer from \$17,500 to \$25,000.
+We ceased having a separate lead independent director on March 3, 2023, when Mr. Gardner was appointed as Chairman of the Board following Mr. Wallace's death.
+Going forward, the retainers previously payable to our lead independent director will be payable to our Chairman of the Board.

 Each year, non-employee directors may elect to acquire shares of restricted stock with all or a portion of each of their retainers.
 These shares are issued 10 business days following the date of our annual meeting of stockholders.
 The number of shares of restricted stock to be acquired is determined by dividing the total amount of annual retainer the director elected to use to acquire shares by the average price of shares of common stock for the immediately preceding 10 trading days.
-Pursuant to the Company's Amended and Restated Alignment of Interest Program (the "Amended and Restated Alignment of Interest Program"), each director who makes an election to acquire shares of restricted stock with all or a portion of their retainers will be awarded additional shares, at no additional cost to the director, according to the following multiples:
+Pursuant to the Company's Second Amended and Restated Alignment of Interest Program (the "Second Amended and Restated Alignment of Interest Program"), each director who makes an election to acquire shares of restricted stock with all or a portion of their retainers will be awarded additional shares, at no additional cost to the director, according to the following multiples:

-Duration of Restriction Period Multiple
+Duration of Restriction Period Restriction Multiple

 1 year 0.2x

 2 years 0.4x

 3 years 0.6x